live627/ModHelper/Collection.md

 # Collection

-This is a class implementing IteratorAggregate using generator
+This is a class implementing IteratorAggregate using a generator.

 {% highlight php linenos startinline %}
 //Initializes a collection